Highway-Kebabbery/Job-Scraper/README.md

 # <div align="center">Job Scraper</div>

 ## Description
 This application alerts users of updates to a specified company's (or companies') "Careers" page via notifications on their Android phone.
-This is acheived by using Termux, Selenium, and Beautiful Soup on an Android phone to scrape web content, by using `cronie` to schedule Python script execution in Termux, and by using the `at` service to schedule single-occurrence events such as sending notifications to the user's phone.
+This is acheived by using Termux, Selenium, and Beautiful Soup on an Android phone to scrape web content and by using `cron` to schedule Python script execution in Termux both to run the job scraper and to execute a daily notification.
+Notifications are sent to the user's phone once per day for each company that is monitored with a summary of the previous day's findings as well as once per execution for the remainder of the day after a new job is listed at a targeted company.

 **Note:** This application does **not** require rooting of the Android phone.